-A short quiz will be given during the first few minutes of each class.
-It is designed to check if you have read the write-up of the experiment that you will do that day.
-The quiz at the very first class is about the syllabus.
-You must read the syllabus before the first class.
+A short quiz will be given during the first few minutes of each class over the experiment to be performed that week.
 The purpose of these quizzes is that you come to class prepared.
 Experience has shown that students who do not prepare have difficulties finishing on time, whereas students who are well prepared are able to finish easily within the 2-hour class period.